 Ghana authorities have arrested a number of government opponents recently.
 Since December, three journalists and a think tank director were arrested.

-Former President John Dramani Mahama, who lost to a second term bid in 2016, wrote an open letter to President Nana Akufo-Addo.
+Former President John Dramani Mahama, who lost a second term bid in 2016, wrote an open letter to President Nana Akufo-Addo.
 He said he was “appalled at the growing criminalization of speech and journalism in Ghana”, denouncing “disturbing incidents of harassment of journalists in the line of duty” and also the murder of an investigative journalist “under very troubling circumstances”.

 Ghana deputy minister of defense Kofi Amankwa Manu said that security agencies were ready to prevent any coup attempts.”If we want to take a decision so far as changing government in this country we will go to the ballot box and not to use the bullet”, the minister said.